surajK610/surajK610/README.md

 ### Hi there 👋, I'm Suraj

-I am a rising senior at Brown University pursuing an M.S. in Computer Science concurrently with a B.Sc. in Applied Mathematics-Computer Science.
+I am a rising senior at [Brown University](https://www.brown.edu/) pursuing an M.S. in Computer Science concurrently with a B.Sc. in Applied Mathematics-Computer Science.
 I am interested in (1) solving complex engineering problems and (2) exploring fascinating mathematic/scientific ideas.
 My goal is to build algorithms that learn how to do useful things and are aligned with human values.
-This Summer, I am interning at Point72 in the Market Intelligence, Proprietary Research division for data science.
+This Summer, I am interning at Point72 in the [Market Intelligence](https://point72.com/market-intelligence/)b, Proprietary Research division for data science.
 I also do research in the [LUNAR Lab](https://lunar.cs.brown.edu/) focused on investigating compositionality using causal interventions methods with Dr. Ellie Pavlick.

 I've also been working on a couple of other ideas that I find interesting.
 Please check out my [blog](https://surajk610.github.io/) to learn more! 🐊

 Need to reach me!
 Contact me at [username]@gmail.com.

 <!--
 **surajK610/surajK610** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.